 87 percent of Millennials rate professional or career growth and development opportunities as important to them in a job.
 This is to the benefit of both employees and employers, and it applies to all organizational levels.

 Employees who are driven to learn and develop their skills tend to be more engaged with their work.
 That’s because they are constantly being challenged with new material, which improves their quality of work and elevates the success of the company.

 While these opportunities can be limited due to available resources and tools, leaders have the experience and knowledge to provide in-house mentorship and training to employees at minimal cost to the employer.

 Similar to leadership styles, every contributor has different learning styles that best resonate with them.
 While some people learn better through lectures and presentations, others may need to have hands-on experience before they fully grasp a new concept.

 Mixing individual learning styles with individual management styles can be quite challenging, so this is another area to focus on during the interview process to ensure your new employee has the resources they need to succeed.

-While we already touched on company culture under the HR section, it’s important to note that culture is created by the collective differences and common interests of the individual employees.
-When companies 'create culture,' they do so as a result of the people they hire and the opportunities they provide them to foster their own unique culture.
+While we already touched on company culture under the HR section, it’s important to note that culture is created by the collective differences and common interests of individual employees.
+When companies create culture, they do so as a result of the people they hire and the opportunities they provide them to foster their own unique culture.